CutieCity/guide/docs/self-hosting/object-storage.md

 Click the "Create Keys for CLI" button in the **API Key** section (it's circled in the above screenshot).
-Put in whatever name you want, check the box to select
-<u>all</u> the permissions, and then click the "Create Keys" button.
-You'll be
-shown the resulting **Satellite Address** and **API Key**, but don't worry about using them right now - just click "Download .txt" and put the file somewhere safe.
+Put in whatever name you want, check the box to select ^^all^^ the permissions, and then click the "Create Keys" button.
+You'll be shown the resulting **Satellite Address** and **API Key**, but don't worry about using them right now - just click "Download .txt" and put the file somewhere safe.